-- 1. Adopts the Guidance on Measures in National Legislation for Different Populations of the Same Species, Particularly with Respect to Hunting and Trade as presented in document AEWA/MOP6.34 Rev.1 and requests the Technical Committee to propose any relevant changes to the analysis in Appendix 1 to that guidance for consideration by each Meeting of the Parties; - 2.
+- 1. Adopts the Guidance on Measures in National Legislation for Different Populations of the Same Species, Particularly with Respect to Hunting and Trade as presented in document AEWA/MOP6.34; - 2.
 Urges Parties to implement this guidance as a matter of priority and review the need for potential adjustments of their national legislation, and other relevant actions to reduce the risk of accidental shooting of protected waterbirds, after each MOP in accordance with this guidance; - 3.
-Adopts the guidance on meaning of "disturbance", "deliberate" disturbance, "significant" disturbance and "serious" disturbance in the context of the implementation of the AEWA Action Plan as presented in Appendix I to this Resolution; - 4.
+Adopts the definitions of "disturbance", "deliberate" disturbance, "significant" disturbance and "serious" disturbance in the context of the implementation of the AEWA Action Plan as presented in Appendix I to this Resolution; - 4.
 Requests the Technical Committee to further work on the Guidance on Dealing with Accidental Shooting of Look-alike Species in Western Palearctic and present a revised and extended version for consideration by MOP7.